• About

 Soak the brioche bread for 30 seconds on each side.
 If you over-soak the bread, it will fall apart.
 If you just dip and don't soak, the bread doesn't have time to soak up the spiced egg mixture.

 Cook on low to medium heat.
 For the egg mixture to cook evenly, we need a low stovetop temperature.
 It takes about four minutes per side.
-Check the cooking progress part way.
+Check the cooking progress halfway.
 Stoves and cooking setups are different, so this might take a little playing around for the sweet spot!

 If making this recipe for more than one, use a very wide nonstick skillet to make four toasts at a time.
-Once the French toast is finished, keep the French toast warm in the oven while preparing the other slices.
+Keep the French toast warm in the oven while preparing the other slices.

 📋 Recipe